samuelkassa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-check if it is uper case letter
+Checking if it is digit